Pulitzer Prize Fiction Winner

 Summary

-The novel follows Oscar, an overweight Dominican-American science-fiction obsessive growing up in New Jersey, while reaching back into his family's history under the Trujillo dictatorship.
-Díaz mixes English and Spanish, street vernacular and academic footnotes, comic-book lore and political horror, conjuring a distinctive transnational voice.
-The book is widely regarded as a landmark of twenty-first-century Latinx fiction.
+The novel follows Oscar, an overweight Dominican American science fiction obsessive growing up in New Jersey, while reaching back into his family's history under the Trujillo dictatorship.
+Díaz mixes English and Spanish, street vernacular and academic footnotes, comic book lore and political horror, conjuring a distinctive transnational voice.
+Readers widely regard the book as a landmark of twenty first century Latinx fiction.

 Historical Context & Significance